Peeler Ranch History

-THE BLACK SHEEP… After closing the commercial hunting lodge, Justin decided to attempt to redefine and rebuild ranching and to find ways to make TRUE profits from ranching in Texas, something virtually unheard of and mostly unbelievable to conventional, industrial ranchers in Texas.
-To his childhood family in South Texas, he presented the idea of “holistic management… planned grazing… ecology… grass-fed beef… selling beef directly to customers… financial accountability… communication… collaboration… honesty and selflessness….”
-To this idea, Justin further became his childhood-family-joke and was further talked about as “… crazy, unreasonable, not listening to ‘the family’, etc…”, THE BLACK SHEEP.
+THE BLACK SHEEP...
+After closing the commercial hunting lodge, Justin decided to attempt to redefine and rebuild ranching and to find ways to make TRUE profits from ranching in Texas, something virtually unheard of and mostly unbelievable to conventional, industrial ranchers in Texas.
+To his childhood family in South Texas, he presented the idea of "holistic management... planned grazing... ecology... grass-fed beef... selling beef directly to customers... financial accountability... communication... collaboration..."
+To this idea, Justin further became the Peeler-crazy-unreasonable-not-listening-to -'the family'-etc., THE BLACK SHEEP.
 However, continuing to always read, study and question, Justin further diverged and immersed his time in learning about successful agriculture systems and ranching around the world, especially in non-subsidized countries.
-He eventually began managing his ranch within a holistic context, a view he had read many years past, yet had unknowingly mostly practiced through all his years of land and natural resource management.
+He eventually began managing his small, inherited (a little of which he purchased) ranch within a holistic context, a view he had read many years past, yet had unknowingly mostly practiced through all his years of land and natural resource management.

-Justin gets another crazy idea after three years of holistic planned ranching.
-After making ranch profits in finances, ecology and people on the A.M.Peeler Ranch, he believes a ranch can be purchased (albeit in certain areas at certain prices), built, and managed with a holistic mindset, and paid for from the agriculture enterprises.
-He believed he could build and manage a truly sustainable ranch.
+Justin gets another crazy idea after three years having started ranching/grazing in a holistic framework.
+After making ranch profits in finances, ecology and people on the A.M.Peeler Ranch, Justin believes a ranch can be purchased (albeit in certain areas at certain prices), built, and managed with a holistic mindset, and paid for from the agriculture enterprises.
+He believed he could build, regenerate and manage a truly sustainable ranch.

 Justin creates and sells a real estate deal in order to purchase his and Julie’s first of six mostly contiguous ranches in Colorado.
 He begins building a ranch and ranching business in the American West in a way which most everyone says, "It can't be done."